DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ### When lead providers can create a partnership

 Lead providers can create a partnership even if the school hasn’t registered participants.
-The only exceptions are when the cohort has not opened, or the school is doing its own training.
+The only exceptions are when the cohort has not opened, or the school is doing school-led training.

 ### Continuing into future cohorts